Preston, Lancashire: Golf

-Most clubs operate on a membership basis, and usually allow playing and non-playing visitors.
-Some also provide driving bays or ranges, and may provide further facilities such as restaurants and pro shops.
+The clubs operate on a membership basis, and usually allow playing and non-playing visitors.
+They also provide further facilities such as function rooms and pro shops.

 The Ingol Village Golf Club operated in Ingol in Preston's northwest from 1981 until its closure in 2017, when it was deemed nonviable due to dwindling membership.

 Other sports

 Speedway racing, then known as Dirt Track Racing was staged at Farringdon Park in the late 1920s and early 1930s.
 The Preston team raced in the English Dirt Track League of 1929 and the Northern League of 1930 and 1931.
 The best known rider of the team was Joe "Iron Man" Abbott who went on to Test Match successes riding before the war for Belle Vue.
 After the war Joe appeared for Harringay and Bradford.

 Preston is home to many other sports leagues and clubs.